harrison-broadbent/personal_site/source/blog/tailwind-filter-recolor-image.html.md

 ---
 title: Recolor images with TailwindCSS filters
-description: In this article, I show you how to use TailwindCSS mix-blend-mode filters to re-color an image dynamically.
+description: Lear how to use Tailwind's mix-blend-mode filters to re-color an image dynamically.
 By combining mix-blend-hard-light with grayscale, we can accomplish some pretty cool effects.
 date: February 3 2025
 ---